The Texas Chain Saw Massacre, 1974

 I saw the film with my brother-in-law who hadn’t seen the film before, and it was evident from the mood of the crowd that some of them hadn’t either.
 During John Laroquette’s voice over I think some were expecting a rather campy film, which I suppose one could rightly expect from something four decades old, especially a movie.
 But the mood quickly changed; TCM has aged well.
 Somehow it’s the first modern horror film, one that finally puts the tropes together which will be used for the next 40 years, yet still feels cutting edge, different, and dangerous.
 It’s a lot like The Sex Pistols or The Ramones (who wrote a song about TCM).
-Like them (depending on when you think punk really began, or if you, like me are more inclined to go with Rocket from the Tombs) Like those bands, while everyone has tried to copy the formula, TCM did it first, and did it perfectly.
+Like them (depending on when you think punk really began), while everyone has tried to copy the formula, TCM did it first, and did it perfectly.
 My brother-in-law had a similar reaction: “How could every slasher movie copy it but do such a bad job copying it?” he asked.
 In a way, that’s the Tl;dr of my older article.

 And that (rather zig-zaggingly) leads me to the second thing I noticed.
-The film looked great but in a way I was disappointed.
-I had grown so accustomed to my old VHS copy and there was something about how badly it looked that really fit the film for me.
-That said, the sound was even better.
+The film looked great, beautiful actually, but I realized had grown to love the film through my old VHS copy and there was something about how badly it looked that really enhanced the film for me.
+This almost felt like seeing the film anew.
+But the real revelation is the remastered sound.
 Think about the classic horror films.
 What do they all have in common?
 They are sonically adventurous: Bernard Herman’s Psycho score, The Exorcist‘s use of “Tubular Bells,” Goblin’s Suspiria soundtrack, John Carpenter’s score for Halloween.
 Tobe Hooper and Wayne Bell’s score for TCM may be the most adventurous of them all.
 But it’s not just the score.
 The world of TCM is one full of horror, even apocalyptic dread.
 This is established in the sunspots (the shots of the sun shot day-for-night, the re-occuring shots of the sun and moon all later mirrored in the veins Marilyn Burns’ eyes) shown under the opening credits, but more so by the relentless news reports on the radio that the groups listens to in their van.
 In an exaggerated version of reality, the news reports a litany of terrible events; in one a man, angry that a sporting event is blacked out, jumps off of his apartment building leading to a violent riot.
 Pam’s New Age interest in astrology (which was big at the time) may be a red herring.
 The massacre has nothing to do with Saturn in retrograde but are consistent with the chaotic, violent events of their world which is systematically flawed.

 I’d argue the other reason this is still a terrifying film today is that while Leatherface elicits screams he also makes us laugh, and then laughs at Sally’s (and our) terror.
 TCM has two parts which utilize different violences.
 The first, is the young folk being offed by Leatherface, and the first death, by hammer, is one of the most brutal in cinema (thanks to a perfectly timed twitch by the actor), uses physical violence.
 The second part, with only Sally left, turns into a nightmarish episode of The Three Stooges and uses a terrifying mixture of humor and emotional violence.
 I would argue that the second half is the more disturbing and includes shots that literally has the three characters we’ve seen terrorize the characters violently, laughing at us, the audience.